Edgecliff Hospital: Post-closure

-The hospital served as a alcohol treatment center named Spokane Community Alcohol Center from 1978 to 1981.
+The hospital served as an alcohol treatment center named Spokane Community Alcohol Center from 1978 to 1981.
 This facility was run by Spokane County.
 In 1987, Spokane County sold the hospital to real estate investor named John Jacks.
 He put down $20,000 on the property, with the promise to pay the county an additional $330,000 within 10 months following the purchase.
 He intended to develop the property into restaurants and office buildings.
 By November 1988, Jacks was unable to find investors, and the property was put back up for sale by Spokane County.
 The hospital sat vacant until 1991, when the property was bought by developer Harry Green.
 Green renovated the hospital and opened it as a senior living facility named Park Place.
 The building is currently owned by Brookdale Senior Living, who operate Brookdale Park Place out of the former hospital.

 Staff

 From 1917 to 1957, Dr. F. S. Miller served as the facilities medical director.
 In 1957, Dr. George W. Rodkey became the hospital's medical director.
 He remained in this position until the hospital closed in 1978.

 In 1946, Rena Smith became the superintendent of nursing before retiring in 1966.
 She joined the staff at Edgecliff in 1932.
 She was replaced as superintendent by Mearle Roy.